-LoFP LoFP / kubectl calls are not malicious by nature. however source ip, verb and object can reveal potential malicious activity, specially suspicious ips and sensitive objects such as configmaps or secrets
+LoFP LoFP / kubectl calls are not malicious by nature. however source ip, verb and object can reveal potential malicious activity, specially anonymous suspicious ips and sensitive objects such as configmaps or secrets

 Sample rules